 To get a trust seal for your ecommerce site, you’ll need to get an SSL certificate from a provider such as Norton or Verisign.
 According to a 2017 study, a whopping 94% of consumers consider protection against cybercrime (fraud, theft, forgery, etc.) and protection of data privacy to be very important to their online purchase decisions.
 With this in mind, the increase you’ll see in conversions after solidifying security on your site should be well worth the investment.

 Do you always charge for shipping?
 If so, you might want to reconsider that strategy.
 Free shipping and returns are incredibly important to online shoppers.
 Business Insider found that 88% of consumers say that they value free shipping over fast shipping, which gives you an idea of what to prioritize in your delivery process.
 If the peaked customer interest in free shipping isn’t enough to convince you, you may want to consider that a lack of free shipping may be hurting your sales as well.
-BigCommerce fond that 66% of online shoppers have decided not to buy an item purely because of its shipping costs.
+Baymard Institute found that 60% of respondents abandoned their cart at checkout due to extra costs such as shipping.

 Although large online retailers like Nordstrom and Zappos have had success with free shipping, you may be wondering if it’s really viable for your business, especially if you’re considerably smaller.